- Summary of California Bicycle Laws

 1. C.V.C.
 21200 Operating a Bicycle

-This section states a bicycle rider has the same rights and responsibilities as a driver of a vehicle including laws pertaining to Driving Under the Influence of Drugs or Alcohol.
+This section states a bicycle rider has the same rights and responsibilities as a driver of a vehicle including laws on Driving Under the Influence of Drugs or Alcohol.
 It also excludes provisions from that cannot apply to bicycle riders.
-This means a cyclist must obey all traffic signals, share the road, follow stop signs and right of way.
+This means a cyclist must obey all traffic signals, share the road, follow stop signs, and right of way.

 Takeaway: Bicyclists have the same rights and responsibilities as a regular car driver.

 Bicyclists have different regulations to follow from operating a bicycle under the influence of alcohol and drugs.
 If suspected, the arresting officer may request a blood or urine or ask you to blow into a breathalyzer.
 The fine will be up to $250, and violations are subject to Section 13202.5